advocations/skype/Skype/AppSDK/HowToJoinMeeting_Android.md

                  mParticipantVideoSurfaceView,
                  this);
    ```
-   >Note: The [The ConversationHelper class](./ConversationHelperCodeList.md) makes it possible to start a video conversation and
+   >Note: The [ConversationHelper class](./ConversationHelperCodeList.md) makes it possible to start a video conversation and
-   handle related events on the conversation, participants, and video streams.
-You don't have to use the **ConversationHelper**.
-If your
+   handle related events on the conversation, participants, and video streams with fewer lines of application code.
+You may not want to use the **ConversationHelper** if your
-   application scenario has requirements that are not covered in this how to article, take the **ConversationHelper** as a starting point and modify or
+   application scenario has requirements that are not covered in this how to article.
+In that case, take the **ConversationHelper** as a starting point and modify or
    extend it to suite your requirements.

 1. Start the incoming and outgoing meeting video.